MicrosoftDocs/SupportArticles-docs/support/webapps/asp-dot-net-installation-failed.md

 Otherwise, try these steps:

-1. Change any sections in the root `Web.config` file that have `allowOverride="false"` to `allowOverride="true"`.
+1. Change any sections in the root *web.config* file that have `allowOverride="false"` to `allowOverride="true"`.
-2. Determine what process is locking the root `Web.config` file and end that process, or restart the computer you are trying to install to.
+2. Determine what process is locking the root *web.config* file and end that process, or restart the computer you are trying to install to.
-3. Make sure that the root `Web.config` file is not set to read-only.
+3. Make sure that the root *web.config* file is not set to read-only.
 4. After making these changes, install ASP.NET Web Pages or ASP.NET MVC 3 again.